ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/index.md

 ## License

-SIMKL Movie Tracker is licensed under the GNU GPL v3 License.
+MPS for SIMKL is licensed under the GNU GPL v3 License.
 See the [LICENSE](https://github.com/kavinthangavel/media-player-scrobbler-for-simkl/blob/main/LICENSE) file for details.